-Also featured are paintings, photography and sculptures by Victoria’s favourite artists, including Franz Xaver Winterhalter, Sir Edwin Landseer and Leonida Caldesi.
+Also featured are paintings, photography and sculptures by Victoria’s favourite artists, including Sir George Hayter, Franz Xaver Winterhalter and Sir Edwin Landseer.

 Excerpts from journals and letters, along with reports from contemporary commentators give insight into the extraordinary life of the woman who ruled an empire and whose name defined an age.

 The grace-and-favour residents of 1906 request the pleasure of your company in the Great Hall as they prepare for their Christmas pageant.

 Hampton Court Palace

 Daily at 12:00 and 14:00 in the Great Hall

 Included in palace admission (members go free)